 If you’ve been exposed to asbestos in the past, and are experiencing any of the above symptoms, see a doctor as soon as possible.
-While these symptoms aren’t specific to mesothelioma, finding out at an early stage if the disease is causing them will drastically improve your life expectancy.
+While these symptoms aren’t specific to mesothelioma, finding out at an early stage if the disease is causing them may drastically improve your life expectancy.

-While these treatments are available for patients with other stages of mesothelioma, they’re most effective on stage 1 mesothelioma; the disease is easier to remove because it’s confined to the lining of 1 lung, and hasn’t spread to any other organs.
+While these treatments are available for patients with other stages of mesothelioma, they’re most effective on stage 1 mesothelioma; the disease is easier to remove because it’s confined to the lining of one lung and hasn’t spread to any other organs.

-Pleurectomy with Decortication (P/D)
+Pleurectomy with decortication (P/D)

 The P/D is a lung–sparing surgery, and ideal for patients with stage 1 pleural mesothelioma.
 The first part of the P/D is a pleurectomy, a procedure doctors use to remove the lining of the lung.
 The second part is a decortication, the careful removal of any visible tumors in the vicinity of the lung.
 Depending on how far the mesothelioma has spread, doctors will only remove the parts of the lung’s lining that are affected by tumor growth; they’ll leave the lung and the rest of its lining intact.

-Extrapleural Pneumonectomy (EPP)
+Extrapleural pneumonectomy (EPP)

 The EPP is a more extensive surgery for patients with pleural mesothelioma.
 Doctors use it to remove the entire lung—and its lining—affected by tumor growth so that the mesothelioma doesn’t grow back.
 If the tumor has spread far enough, the doctor may also remove part of your diaphragm and of your heart’s lining.
-Removing so much may seem drastic, but it decreases the chance that the mesothelioma will recur, and increase your chance for an improved prognosis.
+Removing so much may seem drastic, but it decreases the chance that the mesothelioma will recur and increases your chance for an improved prognosis.